-6.7.1 EROSION CONTROL - SECTION 00280
+6.7.1 Erosion Control - Section 00280

 Erosion control measures are a part of work required on all construction projects which disturb soil (greater than 1 acre).
-Section 00280 of the specifications describes the contractor's responsibilities related to the erosion control for the project.
+Section 00280 of the specifications have been developed to satisfy the requirements of regulatory requirements, including the 1200-CA Permit.
+Section 00280 describes the contractor's responsibilities related to the erosion control for the project.
 The work for installation, maintenance, inspection, and removal of each BMP is included in payment for the pay item for the specific BMP.
 Some BMP's are included in the lump sum pay item "Erosion Control."
 Unit measure pay items are preferred over lump sum because it reduces the risk to the contractor, generally yields more reasonable costs, and makes quantity adjustments in the field easier to negotiate.

-6.7.2 POLLUTION CONTROL - SECTION 00290
+6.7.2 Pollution Control - Section 00290